 TESTIMONIAL: “Jeffrey Lim has very ably helped us navigate complex data protection regulatory and IT issues over the past years to present, and is outstanding in the way he understands our needs and delivers effective responses.
 He is a pleasure to work with and is highly skilled.
 We are very appreciative of Jeffrey’s wise and valuable counsel and very much value the bond that we have developed over the years”…

 TESTIMONIAL: “Jeffrey Lim is a great legal partner to have in helping us navigate the uncertainties of starting new businesses across multiple jurisdictions.
 He understands the core objectives quickly and strategically helped us identify the key important areas to address to ensure that our regulatory requirements are covered.
 I would recommend Jeffrey if you want a lawyer who seeks to understand your business goals and cuts to the chase”

-CLIENT: Koh Wee Leng, Chief Technology Officer
+CLIENT: Koh Wee Leng, Chief Executive Officer

 TESTIMONIAL: “It has been a great journey working with Jeffrey and his team.
 The commitment, dedication and unwavering focus to identify and address strategic risks before they arise; the amazing teamwork with the financial and technical teams; there is not very much else a client can ask for in a fast paced, time sensitive contract negotiation.
 Highly recommended and preferred partner in the IT space.”

 CLIENT: VP legal (confidential)

 TESTIMONIAL: “Jeffrey Lim has been a trusted legal advisor over the years and has advised on a range of complex IP related issues including those applicable to artificial intelligence applications to IP generation collaborations and distribution matters.
 We rely significantly on both his legal expertise and ability to distil legal knowledge into practical, implementable action points for our business.”